 Before you jump to the most obvious conclusion, here is what researchers warn –

-· The size of genitals does not decide on the goodness and caring nature of a father and bigger genitals do not correspond to more sex or male fertility factors.
+- The size of genitals does not decide on the goodness, and caring nature of a father and more over sized genitals do not correspond to more sex or male fertility factors.

-· Size of testes grows till puberty and then reaches a state of little or no change during 15 to 20 years of age.
-Again the size and function of the testes begin to diminish around the age of 50 years, and there is major reduction in size from the age of 60.
+- Size of testes grows till puberty and then reaches a state of little or no change during 15 to 20 years of age.
+Size and function of the testes begin to diminish around the age of 50 years, and there is a significant reduction in size from the age of 60.
 When a man reaches the age of 80, he will have nearly one-third the size of the testes he had at the age of 20.

 - Size of testes is not related to testosterone production; size also doesn't have any relationship with sperm production.

 - Researchers also suggest that the reality could also be the reverse – dads who get more involved in child care, have their testes get smaller in the process.

 According to Rilling, the study could be a model for drawing the bigger conclusion that dads who have smaller testicles are more organically inclined toward fostering their children.